ankitssh/Wikipedia-Scraper-Bot/README.md

 * The Structure will look like=> Main.py, Scraper.py, Cleaner.py,TxtToFile.py, downloadedTxt Folder

-The Scraper doesn't work correctly on pages that have quotes text in them.
+The Scraper doesn't work correctly on pages(like Illuminati) that have quotes text in them.
 Needs to be fixed